 Doing Translation Memory Lookups

-The most common operation performed on a translation memory involves looking up whole segments or searching single words/expressions through a concordance search.
-This chapter will show to you how to perform TM lookups programmatically.
-The aim is to develop a simplified application that searches a selected TM for a particular string.
-The application should be configurable to perform e.g. a normal segment search or a concordance search:
+The most common TM operations involve looking up whole segments or searching for single words and expressions with a concordance search.
+This chapter explains how to perform TM lookups programmatically.
+The goal is to build a simple application that searches a selected TM for a specific string.
+You can configure the application to run either a normal segment search or a concordance search.

 Add a New Class